AlxHnr/dlaunch/README.md

 **Note:** Dlaunch itself doesn't provide any content to search in.
 For this you must install a plugin, which provides a source.

-After having successfully installed Dlaunch, you can run it by executing `dlaunch` from your shell.
+After successful [installation](## Requirements and installation) you can run it by executing `dlaunch` from your shell.
 All command line arguments are passed directly to dmenu.
 The only exception are the following arguments, which are handled by Dlaunch directly:

 ### --sources=NAMES